An optional meet and greet helps determine if a client is a good fit before booking your first shift.

 - What does a shift normally look like?

-- Are you willing to provide me with some practical training to help me understand the specific way you like your support delivered?
+- Are you willing to provide practical training to help me understand how you like your support delivered?
 (This is helpful if you are unfamiliar with a certain support type)

 - Do you have any questions for me?